justin-sharber/HMDA/README.md

 * model.py - Trains and tests various models on the data.

 ## 2. Discrimination
 The second part examines the possibility of discrimination in home mortgages.
-The associated Python files are:
+The associated Python file is:
-* data2.py - Loads, cleans, and encodes the data.
-Contains a parameter for which features to include.
+* discrimination.py - Processes data and models to look for discrimination.
+Contains a parameter for whether to include "unfair" (discriminatory) features.

-* model2.py - Tests model performance on the data.
+## Note!
+The original dataset is 500,000 data.
+Due to size constraints, I have uploaded a subset of the data.
+Computations should be close to those shown in the report, but expect differences.